-Pastebin stores tens of millions of pastes and adds thousands more new ones every day.
-Rather than attempt to analyse every paste in the system, Have I Been Pwned monitors the appearance of new pastes as announced by the Dump Monitor Twitter accounts, in particular tweets that announce the presence of potential breaches containing email addresses.
+Pastebin (among other paste services) stores tens of millions of pastes and adds thousands more new ones every day.
+Rather than attempt to analyse every paste in the system, Have I Been Pwned monitors the appearance of new pastes as announced by the Twitter accounts in the Paste Sources list.

 One of the attractions of paste services is that there are no constraints on the structure of the content that can be published there.
 Consequently, pastes containing email addresses may be very self-explanatory or appear completely obscure.
 However, there are some common patterns which appear.

 Database dumps: These will often take the form of scripts that can be run to recreate the database structure.
 They typically contain comma-delimited fields representing different columns in the database, often with passwords which may be secured with a cryptographic hash.
 Example: